 Assumptions and limitations

 There are several assumptions and limitations of our approach that affect the interpretation of the results.
 These assumptions and limitations are a reflection of 1) the inherent uncertainty in quantifying baywide effects of restoration projects that vary considerably in mechanisms affecting water quality (e.g., Baird 2005; Borja et al. 2010), and 2) explicit construction of the approach to best account for this uncertainty.
 Because we do not know the true effect of restoration projects, the results can be interpreted as worst- or best-case descriptions depending on how much influence is reflected in the estimates.
 At worst, we provide an approach that can identify the closest restoration projects that have occurred near a water quality monitoring site and a means to compare water quality between project types.
 We consider this valuable information for managers even if there is considerable uncertainty in the estimates of change; there are currently no tools that match restoration projects to water quality records in Tampa Bay.
 At best, we provide a decision support tool that provides managers with an expectation of water quality benefits associated with restorations actions, and an estimate of time required for improvements to be observed (Diefenderfer et al. 2011).
-Both kinds of information are badly needed to inform and sustain environmental restoration programs.
+Both kinds of information are sorely needed to inform and sustain environmental restoration programs.

 The value of our approach to quantify cumulative effects of restoration activities on improving water quality is likely between the worst- and best-case scenarios outlined above given the confidence that can be invested in the conclusions.
 The ability of our model to support previously and well-described changes in water quality in response to key management interventions (e.g., improvements from point source controls, Greening et al. 2014; Beck and Hagy III 2015) provides additional assurance and weight of evidence that our approach improves our understanding of restoration effectiveness beyond basic relationships presented in Figure 6.
-Operating under this assumption, an explanation of how the results could be interpreted to guide management is required to minimize extrapolation of conclusions beyond a reasonable level of confidence in what the approach provides (levels-of-evidence reasoning, Diefenderfer et al. 2011).
+Operating under this assumption, an explanation of how the results could be interpreted to guide management is required to minimize extrapolation of conclusions beyond a reasonable level of confidence in what the approach provides (i.e., a levels-of-evidence reasoning, Diefenderfer et al. 2011).